 Described as Britain’s most beautiful shortcut, the Crinan Canal is one of those must do cycle routes.
 The route follows an iconic canal and as a cyclist, you will share it with walkers, canal boats, canoes, Kayaks and fishermen.
 All enjoying the beautiful scenery and historic surrounding.

 We decided to drive to Ardrishaig and cycle along the canal to Crinan.
 This is a round trip but the canal is only 9 miles long, so 18 miles with a half way stop at Crinan, makes for a pleasant and relaxing journey.

-One of the residents has an eye catching abode and was more than happy to spend some of his time talking to us about his love of the Canal and why he has move there from Canada to set up home.
+One of the residents has an eye-catching abode and was more than happy to spend some of his time talking to us about his love of the Canal and why he has moved there from Canada to set up home.

 The next day we awoke in our plush hotel, free from thinking about organising a day of cycling.
 Our bikes were safely stored and prepared for collection and our trusty rucksacks were once again full and on our backs.
 We found a cafe Refresh Snack Bar that would look after our rucksacks, for a small fee, allowing us to go for a wander around Lagos.

 We now had to work out how to get back to Faro.
 Train or bus?
 We decided to take the train.
 This turned out to be an adventure in itself.
 The train was clearly passed its best.
 Covered in graffiti – although this seems to be accepted in Portugal.
 Luckily we were the first to board and it filled up quickly with all sorts of characters.
 There could be some good people watching here!
 Sure enough, it wasn’t long before we had something to hold our attention.